clubzip/mad_hgyj/README.md

 ### This package contains three tabs, that is, Gallery tab, Contact tab, and Calendar tab.

 ## 1. Gallery tab
+It prints the 2x10 grid view of for drawable resources in the package.
+If user touch the image, it expands the image.

 ## 2. Contact tab
 The Contact tab prints the list of contact data which is stored in JSON file at its internal storage.